texanmason/texanmason.github.io/_posts/2019-08-12-lets-talk-about-booze.markdown

 title: Let's Talk About Booze
 ---

-[gm recommendation]: /images/2019-07-08-gm-recommendation.png
-[article 223]: /images/2019-07-08-article-223.png

 *This was an educational talk on Grand Lodge law for the August 2019 stated meeting of Fort Worth Lodge № 148.*

 * * *

 ### Context

 There are three times that alcohol is mentioned in the *Laws of the Grand Lodge of Texas* (hereafter referred to as "the laws," "Grand Lodge Law," or "the lawbook").
-Alcohol is mentioned once in the 2009 edition of *Grand Master Decisions and Annotations to the Laws of the Grand Lodge of Texas* (hereafter referred to as the "Grand Master's Decisions"), but it's in reference to a candidate's ability to consent to the obligation while under the influence, which is outside of the scope of this discussion.
+Alcohol is mentioned once in the 2009 edition of *Grand Master Decisions and Annotations to the Laws of the Grand Lodge of Texas* (hereafter referred to as the "Grand Master's Decisions"), but it's in reference to a candidate's ability to consent to the obligation while under the influence, which is outside of the scope of this discussion.[^1]

 **Title II, Chapter 6, Article 224**